2017 Sakhir Formula 2 round: Feature Race

 Leclerc leaped off the line, into an early lead with Norman Nato in hot pursuit.
 De Vries wasted his front row start and dropped down to fourth, while Markelov moved into the top three.
 After a few laps, Nato's persistence led to a pass into turn one, giving Nato the lead.
 A couple laps later, Nato's pace started to decline and Leclerc would retake the lead; all the while, Markelov being the watching brief.

 Markelov's tyre management paid dividends, passing Nato and closing rapidly on Leclerc as the pitstops started to come into effect.
 On lap 14, Nato pitted for soft tyres and used the fresh rubber to close the gap to Leclerc, who pitted one lap later.
 Almost immediately after exiting the pits, Leclerc came under attack from Nato, with the latter taking the lead around the outside of turn four.
 Markelov then pitted for new tyres, but by now, the gap was extensive and victory seemed unlikely.
 However, when the race went into the final stages, Leclerc and Nato's pace fell by the wayside, whilst Markelov maintained a strong pace.
 Markelov passed Leclerc coming out of the final corner on lap 29 and closed on Nato to overtake him as well.

 Meanwhile, further down the field, Jordan King passed Oliver Rowland to take fourth place, whilst the battle for sixth saw Alexander Albon pass Nyck de Vries, who by this stage was falling down the order rapidly due to seriously-degraded tyres.
 Luca Ghiotto and Nobuharu Matsushita finished in seventh and eight respectively, giving both a front row start for the sprint race.

-With the tremendous pace and fantastic tyre management, Markelov took the first win of the 2017 FIA Formula 2 Championship and cemented his campaign for the championship.
+With the superior pace and tyre management, Markelov took the first win of the 2017 FIA Formula 2 Championship and cemented his campaign for the championship.